 Raised on the tales of the Brother’s Grimm, this particular team’s warrant officer knew how to deal with witches.
 One day, the team was in the village market area as dusk approached.
 He saw the children cowering in the shadows and decided he’d had enough of this witchcraft.
 He called all the children together.
 Cautiously, parents responded and brought their children forward.

 In halting Creole French, the warrant explained that, based on his commission from the president of the United States, he had a few magic powers himself.
 Among these was the ability to protect children and block curses.
 He broke a chem light in his hand and pierced it with his knife.
 He invited the children to come forward, one by one, and receive his protection.
 Each child was sprinkled with a little chem-light juice.
-In the spreading Haitian evening, the liquid glowed a magical fluorescent green.
+In the spreading Haitian evening, the liquid glowed a magical florescent green.
 With a collective sigh of relief, the witch’s curse was lifted.

 The kids were delighted, the parents overjoyed.
 With all of the children protected, the crowd organized and moved to the witch’s house.
 Not quite an angry mob with torches and pitchforks, they were nonetheless resolved to end the dark reign of witchcraft.
 Using a persuasive combination of curses, kicks, and blows, they sent the former witch into exile from the village and lived happily ever after.

 Commonly held core beliefs are almost impossible to change rapidly.
 The Green Beret knows that sometimes, working within a belief system is more powerful than attacking it.
 This is fraught with peril, for if your witchcraft is found wanting, you could just as easily end up in front of the mob as any other witch.

 Everybody holds a few irrational views.
 People have told each other witch stories around fires since prehistoric times.
 Green Berets know that sometimes, you need a good witch to fight a bad witch, and nobody likes werewolves.
 Find your strengths and use them for good.